 Coronavirus & EuroMillions: How to Play Online

-EuroMillions draws are scheduled to continue as normal amid the coronavirus outbreak.
-However, the spread of Covid-19 has forced governments around the world to bring in extreme measures, leading to questions from our users about how to keep playing EuroMillions in the nine participating countries.
+EuroMillions draws have continued as normal throughout the coronavirus outbreak.
+However, the spread of Covid-19 forced governments around the world to bring in temporary measures to ensure the safety of employees and customers, leading to questions from our users about how to keep playing EuroMillions in the nine participating countries.

 Note: This page will be updated as any further information is released that may affect how you can play EuroMillions in any of the participating countries.

 Although lockdown restrictions have eased across Europe, the safest way to ensure you don't miss a draw is to take part online.
 This means you can still enjoy the game from home, while there is also the added security of knowing that your numbers can never get lost or damaged.
 Find out here about the impact of coronavirus on EuroMillions in different countries and what you need to know about playing the game at the current time.

 Select your country from the list below to see up to date information on how you can play EuroMillions:

 Entering EuroMillions Draws in the UK

 It's still possible to buy your EuroMillions tickets online and in-store across the UK.

 The game has remained available throughout the crisis, even following the UK Government’s announcement that the country had entered a state of lockdown as a result of the Coronavirus (Covid-19) outbreak.
 However, choosing your EuroMillions numbers online rather than in-store is still the safest option.

 By entering online, you reduce physical contact with others and your entries will be stored safely in your online account.